BoltApp/bolt-magento2/.github/pull_request_template.md

 # For PR Reviewer
 - [ ] Reviewed unit tests to make sure we are using real components rather than mocks as much as possible?
+- [ ] If a new observer is added we must add a feature switch, did you verify this?

 # Checklist: